deniando/VARPP/README.md

 This will return a list with the following data frames:

 * `accuracy`: Out of bag predicted probabilities of pathogenicity from VARPP.
 These are used to assess the performance of VARPP for the queried phenotype.
 There are two classifiers; `CADD_expression` CADD scores in combination with expression data and `MetaSVM_expression` MetaSVM scores in combination with expression data.
 In addition, `CADD_raw_rankscore` and `MetaSVM_rankscore` are the CADD and MetaSVM scores, whose performance can be compared to VARPP.
+Some variants will not have predictions due to missing data in either CADD/MetaSVM scores or gene expression.
 * `varimp`: The variable importance measures from VARPP for the two aforementioned classifiers
 * `patient_predictions`: Predicted probabilities of pathogenicity from VARPP for the patient variants.
 These predictions are in columns `CADD_expression` and `MetaSVM_expression`.
 The remaining columns are the dbNSFP annotations merged in from the `patient_variants` file.
 Some variants will not have predictions due to missing data in either CADD/MetaSVM scores or gene expression.